b-hexsoul/picket_preview/README.md

 - Utilized Mongoose ORM to develop schemas for MongoDB.
 - Built API with RESTful design on a Node.js / Express backend.
 - React Native application through Expo CLI using Firebase Auth and integrating a 3rd party API.
 - Refactored and debugged multiple components and app architecture, first mplemented Redux with hooks for global state management.
 Then refactored into Redux Toolkit.
+Currently refactored navigation to ease implementation of Deep Linking feature.
 - Taking ownership of product offering suggestions on new features and communicating technical challenges with PM.

 #### Code is private at this time.
 Some snippets provided below.